jonahkeegan/data-dictionary-agency/memory-bank/progress.md

   - JSON Schema parser with nested object support and constraint extraction
   - Avro schema parser with complex type handling and nested structure support
   - XML parser with XSD/DTD support, dialect detection, and comprehensive field extraction
+  - SQL DDL parser with dialect detection, relationship extraction, and comprehensive type mapping
-  - Unit tests for all four parser implementations
+  - Unit tests for all five parser implementations

 ## In Progress